wpe4E.jpg (4420 bytes)

 Already Published by University Press of the South, Presses Universitaires du Nouveau Monde,

-and Other Presses.
+and Other Prestigious Academic Presses.

 Lesbianism and Homosexuality in Early Modern Spain